A Clearer Vision of Open-Mindedness

-Researchers from the University of Melbourne in Australia recruited 123 volunteers and gave them the Big Five Personality Test to measure their levels of extroversion, conscientiousness, neuroticism, agreeableness, and openness to experience.
+Researchers from the University of Melbourne in Australia recruited 123 volunteers, and gave them the Big Five Personality Test.
+They measured their levels of extroversion, conscientiousness, neuroticism, agreeableness, and openness to experience.

 The researchers then tested who experienced a perceptual phenomenon called binocular rivalry.
 This occurs when contrasting stimuli are presented simultaneously to each eye.
 The participants had a red patch in front of an eye, and a green patch in front of the other.

-While this single test cannot prove that open people literally see the world differently, it is interesting to notice that they might have a broader vision, and might be able to observe a given situation from all angles.
+This single test cannot prove that open people literally see the world differently.
+At the same time, it is interesting to notice that they might have a broader vision.
+They might be able to observe a given situation from all angles.

-Researchers at the University of Melbourne wondered if open people were also susceptible to feel two incompatible emotions at once, analogous to the two percepts in binocular rivalry.
-They indeed found that the individuals able to mix the two images reported experiencing mixed emotions frequently in their lives.
+Researchers at the University of Melbourne wondered.
+Were open people also susceptible to feeling two incompatible emotions at once?
+If so, it would be analogous to the two percepts in binocular rivalry.

 This observation is a good indicator of a generalized ability to perceive and analyze multiple notions at once.

 The same researchers also noticed that those who had scored high in openness were less likely to experience “inattentional blindness.”
-This visual phenomenon occurs when people focus so hard on one feature of a scene that they completely fail to notice a fully-visible, but unexpected stimulus.
+This visual phenomenon occurs when people focus hard on one feature of a scene.
+So hard they completely fail to notice a fully-visible, but unexpected stimulus.

 Studies of this perceptual effect usually consist in a single critical trial in which an object appears unexpectedly while observers are performing a task.
 At the end of the trial, participants are asked a series of questions to determine whether or not they saw the unexpected object.

-In a famous experiment, volunteers were asked to watch this video of people tossing a basketball to one another, and to track the number of passes between the players wearing white.
+In a famous experiment, volunteers watch this video of people tossing a basketball to one another.
+They are asked to track the number of passes between the players wearing white.